d0sboots/PerfectTower/dimensions/README.md

 Options:
-      --coord-min <X> <Y>              Minimum bound for coords --coord-max <X> <Y>              Maximum bound for coords, inclusive -n, --name <NAME>                    Regex that the dimension name must match.
+      --coord-min <X> <Y>              Minimum bound for coords --coord-max <X> <Y>              Maximum bound for coords, inclusive -t, --threads <THREADS>              Number of threads to use when searching.
+Default is based on the number of cores -n, --name <NAME>                    Regex that the dimension name must match.
 Case-insensitive.
                                        Implicitly includes starting/ending ^$ [default: ]
       --stack-min <MIN>                Minimum number of resource stacks (shown as "Resources"